DjT98/PTP/README.md

 # PTP
-Private test projects with some usefulness on a private and public basis
+Private test projects with some usefulness on a private and public scale